-Trends in coverage were generally assessed using Joinpoint regression (2), which characterizes trends as joined linear segments.
-A Joinpoint is the year where two segments with different slopes meet.
+Trends in coverage were generally assessed using joinpoint regression (2), which characterizes trends as joined linear segments.
+A joinpoint is the year where two segments with different slopes meet.
 Joinpoint software uses statistical criteria to determine the fewest number of segments necessary to characterize a trend and the year(s) when segments begin and end.
-A limitation of using aggregated data and Joinpoint software alone for trend analysis of NHIS is that this approach does not account for yearto-year correlation or use the recommended degrees of freedom for statistical testing.
-Trends from 2010 through 2017 were also evaluated using logistic regression analysis.
+A limitation of using aggregated data and joinpoint software alone for trend analysis of NHIS is that this approach does not account for year-to-year correlation or use the recommended degrees of freedom for statistical testing.
+Trends from 2010 through the first 6 months of 2018 were also evaluated using logistic regression analysis.